-COC will send written notification of the preliminary eligibility determination within 30 business days of receiving a complete application.
+The PHACOC -will send writtenprovide -notification of the preliminary eligibility determination within 1030 -business days of receiving a complete application.

 Placement on the waiting list does not indicate that the family is, in fact, eligible for assistance.
 A final determination of eligibility will be made when the family is selected from the waiting list.